rumirinbrah/PinchIt/README.md

 ## Convert PDF back to images
 * Makes use to native libraries to render the PDF
 * Once rendered, saves the images to device using Media Store
+## Image to text
+* Makes use of firebase ml kit for ocr
+* Crop image, copy to clipboard